GPS Visualizer Help

 This page contains a few examples of the kinds of maps you can make with GPS Visualizer.

 If you have data that came directly from a GPS unit, and you just want to see where you've been, using GPS Visualizer is very easy: you upload the file and you get a map.

-For some purposes, though -- including some that take advantage of GPS Visualizer's most powerful features -- the data needs to be organized a little bit before being processed, and that's where these tutorials come in.
-They're mostly focused on building plain-text comma-separated value (CSV) files or tab-delimited text files -- the kind you would get from a spreadsheet.
-Assigning a name and coordinates to a point is easy, but what's the best way to assign a color, or a size, or a custom icon?
-Read on.
+For some purposes, though — including some that take advantage of GPS Visualizer's most powerful features — the data might need to be organized a little bit before being processed, and that's where these tutorials come in.

 No matter what you're trying to do with your data, read this one first!
 There are a lot of important concepts in this tutorial that will help when you are reading the others.

 How to force plain-text data to be interpreted as tracks instead of waypoints; how to include multiple tracks in the same file; how to mix in routes and/or waypoints with track data.

 How to use GPS Visualizer's track-smoothing filters to reduce GPS artifacts and create smaller files.